Rxxyxd/Tweepy-OpenAI-Bot/README.md

 NOTE: This is a hobby project, there will probably be bugs or bad code.

 # Set-up
-Be to create a .env file for your keys.
+You will need to create a .env file for your keys.
 The file should look like this:
 ```
 consumer_key = ""
 consumer_secret = ""